Will I need the nurse aide (CNA) course to enroll in SWCC's nursing program?

 As a SWCC LPN student, am I guaranteed a spot in the RN program?

 LPN students must apply for admission into the RN program, as RN admission is not guaranteed.
 Students seeking RN admission must realize that attaining the highest ranking score possible is critical.
 Completion of anatomy & physiology II and microbiology enhances the likelihood of early RN admission.
 Students must assume responsibility for the admission process and work closely with admissions staff throughout this process.

 Can you help me understand the difference between registered nurses, specifically an ADN and BSN?
 How does it relate to me?

-Being an RN means the student has completed a two-year associate degree in nursing (ADN) or a four-year bachelor of science in nursing (BSN) program resulting in a degree which allows the student to take the RN National Council Licensure Exam (NCLEX) and become a registered nurse.
+Being an RN means the student has completed a two-year Associate of Applied Science degree in nursing (ADN) or a four-year Bachelor of Science in nursing (BSN) program resulting in a degree which allows the student to take the RN National Council Licensure Exam (NCLEX) and become a registered nurse.
 Associate degree programs offered at community colleges are typically less expensive and allow students to live at home or nearby.